turingschool/mod0_student_resources/README.md

 - to practice forking a repo, making changes, pushing changes, and opening a pull request, and...
 - to document resources that others may find helpful in the future!

+Some resources ive used so far are replit, reddit, google and code pen